AreYouRlyScared/pterodactyldocs/docs/community/installation-guides/daemon/centos7.md

 ---
-id: cg_da_centos7
+id: centos7
 title: CentOS 7
 sidebar_label: CentOS 7
 ---
 In this guide we will install Pterodactyl's Daemon v0.6.X — including all of it's dependencies — and configure it to use a SSL connection.

-:::note
+:::tip
-This guide is based off the [official installation documentation](/daemon/installing.md) but is tailored specifically for CentOS 7.
+This guide is based off the [official installation documentation](/docs/0.7/daemon/installing) but is tailored specifically for CentOS 7.
 :::

 ## Install Requirements

-We will first begin by installing all of the Daemon's [required](/daemon/installing.md#dependencies) dependencies.
+We will first begin by installing all of the Daemon's [required](/docs/0.7/daemon/installing#dependencies) dependencies.

 ### General Requirements

 ```bash
 yum install -y tar unzip make gcc gcc-c++ python
 ```